 Children grow fast.
 You may have noticed!
 Toddlers grow even faster.
 And while buying new clothes for them every year is an annoying but acceptable part of the package, buying new clothes for them every six months is really pushing it.
 To keep your adorable sunflower covered in all seasons, make it a habit to buy most new clothes in the fall.
 Pick out long-sleeved shirts and pants that are as loose as can still fit comfortably.
 By the time spring comes around, and cuffs are covered in paint stains and knees have holes in them anyway, it is perfect timing to chop the bottoms off and hem them to make short-sleeved shirts and shorts for warmer weather (which are usually designed to fit more tightly, anyway).

-Presents often come with adorable fabric ribbons.
+And while you’re at it, presents often come with adorable fabric ribbons.
 Turn them into girls’ headbands by measuring your child’s head, and sewing the ends of the ribbon around a hairband.
 These make for cherished decorations.

 Add Elastic to Coat Sleeves and Mittens